 Äärinationalistit ja islamistit ovat saman hirviön kaksi tyhmää päätä (Helsingin Sanomat)

 What was left out?
-This story that appeared on MTV3 is a good example of how the media continues to classify even Finns as “us” and “them.”
+This story on MTV3 is a good example of how the media continues to classify even Finns as “us” and “them.”
 Perussuomalaiset MP Tom Packalén, who spread fear in October by claiming that “racist” mobs comprising of “migrant youths” were terrorizing white Finns in East Helsinki, is trying to get reelected on an anti-immigration ticket.
-This interview on MTV3, where he questions Social Democrat MP Maria Guzenina, who has a Russian mother, if she would root for Finland or Russia in a football match, is a good example of the simplistic and racist worldview of some politicians like Packalén.
+This interview on MTV3, where he questions Social Democrat MP Maria Guzenina, who has a Russian mother if she would root for Finland or Russia in a football match, is a good example of the simplistic and racist worldview of some politicians like Packalén.
 Packalén asks Guzenina in the headline: “Are you more Russian than Finn?”
-The PS MP didn’t quite ask the question so directly but the journalist interpreted that way.
-When will editorials in the Finnish media start to speak of cultural diversity as something normal in this country and not as if it were an illness, like the MTV3 story suggests.
+The PS MP didn’t quite ask the question so directly, but the journalist interpreted it that way.
+When will editorials in the Finnish media start to speak of cultural diversity as normal in this country and not as if it were an illness like the MTV3 story suggests?
 In our book, Packalén’s statement is an insult to a woman and a Finn with Russian background that should be condemned.

 What was left out?
 This article by Kalle Koponen reveals how Finland’s largest daily labels whole groups.
 How could a moderate imam like Mohamad Amas Hajar know if Finland could suffer a terrorist attack?
-Does Finland’s Securty Intelligence Service (Supo) know?
-It’s clear that these types of stories do nothing to challenge stereotypes and bigoted opinions about Muslims by white Europeans.
+Does Finland’s Security Intelligence Service (Supo) know?
+These stories do nothing to challenge stereotypes and bigoted opinions about Muslims by white Europeans.
 My advice?
 Don’t paint a whole group with a single brush.
 Why didn’t journalists from Norway’s leading dailies interview members of the protestant church and ask if they thought another Anders Breivik-style attack was possible?